Virtual Field Trips: Adults

 By examining local newspaper accounts and propaganda posters created during World War I, this program highlights the fears and pressures experienced by people living on the homefront during the Great War.
 Maryland’s German and German American communities were often the target of such efforts after the United States entered the war.

 Have a Question?

-Interested in booking a virtual program?
-Fill out our booking form below.
+Interested in booking a virtual program for a group of 10 or more?
+Fill out our booking form below, using the calendar for reference.
 Once submitted, you will be contacted within 3-5 business days by an MCHC staff member either confirming your reservation or, should your date not be available, offering alternate dates for your program.

 Please note that we require that programs be scheduled at least two weeks in advance and must have at least a 15-minute buffer in between.
 Also note that we are only scheduling three VFTs per day at this time.